 News has been received by Mrs. Kathleen Liggett, 10 Bright St., Portadown, that her husband, Sgt.
 Alex.
 Liggett, Royal Armoured Corps, is a prisoner of war.
 Sgt.
 Liggett served for seven years in India and Palestine.
 His father, Mr Joshua Liggett, won the D.C.M. in the last war.

 Portadown Times, Friday 1st August 1941.

-The camp layout was capital E-shaped and constructed of thick concrete.
+Opened in 1942, the Capital E-shaped camp was built of thick reinforced concrete.
 The middle section contained the entrance through a large archway.
 The north and south wings were tall storage buildings used to hold captured men on one floor with no dividing walls.

 The camp stood in a six-acre open area, surrounded by a no man’s land of 15′ between a 10′ inner fence and a 30′ outer fence.
 Coils of barbed wire topped both fences.
 Every fifty yards stood a wooden sentry post with a machine gun armed guard.